-It is very important to always keep the important files on your computer backed up in some shape or form.
+It is very important to always keep the important files on your Windows 11 or Windows 10 computer backed up in some shape or form.
 Creating a backup is not hard; in many cases, it relies much on the File History feature to work properly.

 Your File History drive was disconnected for too long

 There may come a time when File History is disconnected from the drive for some strange and unknown reason.
 You may see an error that says:

 Reconnect your drive.

 Reconnect it and try again.